GenericMappingTools/gmt/trunk/doc/rst/source/supplements/meca/pspolar.rst

 pspolar
 *******

+.. only:: not man

-**pspolar** - Plot polarities on the inferior focal half-sphere on maps
+    pspolar - Plot polarities on the inferior focal half-sphere on maps

 Synopsis
 --------